 (d) If the President or representative does not issue a notice of disciplinary action, the notice of proposed disciplinary action shall not be retained in the faculty member’s evaluation file.

-In cases in which the Board has under consideration disciplinary action to suspend, demote, or terminate the appointment of a tenured faculty member, or to terminate the appointment of an untenured tenure track faculty member prior to the expiration of the faculty member’s current employment contract, the faculty member shall be provided with the opportunity for a review by an appropriate faculty committee as described below (hereinafter referred to as the “Peer Panel” or the “Panel”) prior to issuance of the Notice of Discipline.
+In cases in which the President or representative has under consideration disciplinary action to suspend, demote, or terminate the appointment of a tenured faculty member, or to terminate the appointment of an untenured tenure track faculty member prior to the expiration of the faculty member’s current employment contract, the faculty member shall be provided with the opportunity for a review by an appropriate faculty committee as described below (hereinafter referred to as the “Peer Panel” or the “Panel”) prior to issuance of the Notice of Discipline.
 This peer panel shall serve as the peer review panel specified in Section B(3)(d) of the Florida State University Constitution.

 (a) The process provided hereby consists of the opportunity to submit written materials to the Peer Panel, whose members shall individually and independently consider the evidence and submit separate recommendations reflecting their individual points of view to the President or representative.